eTechRacing/ETAS/Wiki/VDC/Torque Control.md

 ![[Media/Pasted image 20240109224100.png]]

-Block responsible to deactivate the output of something fails.
+Block responsible to deactivate the output of the torque if something fails in safety block.

 Output: